luckymarmot/ThemeKit/ThemeKit/DocsFrontPage.md

 // Theme all application windows (default) ThemeKit.shared.windowThemePolicy = .themeAllWindows

-// Only theme windows of the specified class names ThemeKit.shared.windowThemePolicy = .themeSomeWindows(windowClassNames: [MyWindow.className()])
+// Only theme windows of the specified classes ThemeKit.shared.windowThemePolicy = .themeSomeWindows(windowClasses: [CustomWindow.self])

 /// Do not theme any window ThemeKit.shared.windowThemePolicy = .doNotThemeWindows